architect/arc.codes/src/views/docs/en/reference/app.arc/http.md

 └── package.json
 ```

-> Note: Handlers generated from routes with a URL parameters i.e. `/pages/:dateID`, substitue `:` for `000`.
-This is a deliberate convention to make ensure valid directory names.
+> Note: Handlers generated from routes with a URL parameters i.e. `/pages/:dateID`, substitute `:` for `000`.
+This is a deliberate convention to ensure valid directory names that correspond with your defined parameterized route.